 The other side involves advocacy groups lobbying to bring about positive change for their causes, often by bringing these

 Showing legislators that people in their constituencies actually care about an issue can, at minimum, cause them to rethink their stance.At best?
 Your lobbying efforts might mean the difference between a bill getting passed or languishing in a cupboard in the House chamber.
 Click To Tweet

 Almost every interest group you can think of has a presence on Capitol Hill to further the concerns of their cause, ranging from climate change advocates seeking meaningful climate reform to LGBTQ+ groups seeking equal opportunities.

 Read on to know what techniques and strategies your organization can employ to ta

 What is political lobbying?

-Lobbying involves contacting legislators and trying to convince them to support or reject policy.
-Whether you are an individual constituent or an advocacy group, when you meet with representatives with an attempt to elicit a policy change, you are lobbying them.
+Lobbying involves contacting legislators and convincing them to support or reject policy.
+Whether you are an individual constituent or an advocacy group, when you meet with representatives in an attempt to elicit a policy change, you are lobbying them.